British bookmakers odds on to unlock U.S. sports after legal ruling

-(Reuters) - GVC Holdings (GVC.L), Britain’s largest gambling firm, expects to grow significantly in the United States after the Supreme Court paved the way to legalize sports betting.
+(Reuters) - GVC Holdings, Britain’s largest gambling firm, expects to grow significantly in the United States after the Supreme Court paved the way to legalize sports betting.

 The U.S. court overturned a 1992 federal law had effectively prohibited sports gambling except in Nevada and, to a limited extent, Delaware, Montana and Oregon.